Become a Program Coordinator

 - Managing an email inbox and responding to student inquiries about CTL events.

-- Creating online events through Eventbrite and managing student registrations.
+- Creating event registrations through Eventbrite and managing student registrations.

 - Scheduling and coordinating program and team meetings.